How to File a Health Insurance Claim - Blog banner featuring health insurance insights

 The health insurance claim process involves multiple steps, each important for timely settlement.

-1. Intimation: Notify your insurer about the hospitalisation.
-For planned treatments, this should be done in advance.
-For emergencies, inform them as soon as possible.
+1. Intimation: Your insurer needs to know about the hospitalisation.
+For planned admissions, notify in advance.
+For emergencies, do it as soon as the situation allows.
+Most policies define a notification window.

 2. Filling the claim form: Ensure the health insurance claim form is filled out accurately, without errors.
 Even minor discrepancies can cause delays.